 The Good and the Beautiful plans to publish math courses for kindergarten through eighth grade.
-Math K and Math 1 are available as I write this review.
-The first part of Math 2 is available, but I am waiting to review it when the complete level is ready in January 2020.
+Math K, Math 1, and Math 2 are available as I write this review.

 These courses were designed with homeschoolers in mind and are most practical for teaching one-on-one.
 The approach is traditional in its emphasis on learning the basic math algorithms and mastery of math facts, but the program also teaches conceptual understanding and mathematical reasoning, skills that are sometimes shortchanged in traditional programs.
 The program also incorporates some newer learning strategies such as subitizing, a concept that has come into vogue relatively recently.
 (Subitizing is the ability to quickly visually identify the number of items in a small group without counting them one by one.)